M-ElSherif/Raiden-Workout-Planner/README.md

 - TransformationExtension, takes in a csv file from the fitnotes app and performs various calculations such as volume calculations
 - ProgramSchedulerExtension, this will develop a program based on user provided input

+## Aug 30, 2022

+- Session approach may be too restrictive.
+Conclusion:
+	- Don't get rid of session since their might be an application for it when observing a logged workout session
+	- Instead, we can explore a "session" as a grouping of log entries.
+This makes more logical sense since I don't particularly want to build a session as a grouping of exercises

 ## Aug 29, 2022

 - Next Step: